 4 Simple Ingredients

-The quest for what makes the perfect pizza crust can become a bit of an obsession.
+The quest for what makes the perfect butter crust pizza can become a bit of an obsession.
 So, although the four ingredients are fairly simple, they are important.
 Some say the water makes a difference, some say that is a myth.
 Some add carbonated water, claiming it adds crispness to the finished product.
 But a flat water will let the dough be what it is intended to be.

 2 Simple Techniques